When you want to hang with the parents, you'll want to know the best places to take the grandparents in Singapore - with or without the kids!

-Yes, the outlaws can do your nut in at times, so send them out one night so you can have the sofa to yourself again.
-Point them in the direction of a nice hotel bar (Long Bar at Raffles is a bit of a tourist must) or somewhere they can have a nice drink and mull over their day that was.
-One of our faves?
-CÉ LA VI over at Marina Bay Sands once the sun goes down.
+Yes, the outlaws can do your nut in at times.
+So the best way to get through it?
+Take them to a nice hotel bar and down some cocktails.
+Our top tip: choose somewhere quiet where they can have a nice drink and mull over their day.
+Try the Long Bar at Raffles if they’re newbies to Singapore, or CÉ LA VI over at Marina Bay Sands once the sun goes down.
 Not only do the staff there serve top tipples, but there’s an uber-impressive 360-degree view of the Singapore skyline to soak up too.
-It’s a great vantage point, but make sure you feed them before you chuck them out the house as dinner might make quite the dent on their wallet (unless it’s a special occasion, of course!).
+It’s a great vantage point, but make sure you feed them before you go – dinner here might make quite the dent on your wallet!

 For an authentic glimpse into a traditional turn of the century Peranakan family home, head to Katong Antique House on East Coast Road.
 Nestled in the heritage neighbourhood of Joo Chiat (it’s full of iconic candy-coloured shophouses), Katong Antique House is a beautifully preserved house packed to the rafters with everyday artefacts including vintage enamelware, wooden kueh molds and kebayas.
 The grandparents will rave about this intimate private house-turned-gallery bursting with Chinese Peranakan culture.
 Book a tour with the wonderfully insightful Jennifer Lim (6345 8544).

-For the young-at-heart grandparent with good balance, a tour on an electric scooter or Segway around the sights and sounds of Singapore could be just the ticket!
+For the young-at-heart grandparents with good balance, a tour on an electric scooter or Segway around Singapore could be just the ticket!
 Participants will be given a brief training session on operating their motorised, eco-friendly device before you zip off on your own or on a guided tour for 2-2.5 hours (around Sentosa).
 Your best bet is to arrange a babysitter/helper for the kids at home, and enjoy a cruise, sans kids.

 At the end of the day, we all know the grandparents visit us with the primary purpose of seeing the kids, and spoiling them rotten.
 A sure-fire way to get into a child’s good books is to treat them to a session at in indoor play centre – preferably with a cafe on site!
 There are lots of (literally) cool play centres littered about Singapore where the adults can relax for a bit with a cup of tea while the kids burn off energy.
 You’ll want to read our survival guide to give them some tips on how to nail soft play while they’re at it!